Documentation

 Getting Started

 Welcome to Velum.
-This documentation will guide you through installing, configuring, and mastering the local-first DAW designed exclusively for voice actors.
+This documentation will guide you through mastering the web casting board and the native recording application.

 Installation & The Setup Wizard